The difference between Geography and Geometry

 GEOGRAPHY uses a more complex coordinate system to more accurately represent data on the earth’s surface.
 This can be helpful when working with data that needs to account for the earth’s curvature.

 A great circle is a circle on the surface of a sphere that has the same diameter as the sphere and passes through its center.
-Great circles are the largest circles that can be drawn on a sphere, and they are the shortest distance between two points on the surface of the sphere.
+Great circles represent the shortest distance between two points on the surface of the globe.

-One example of a great circle is the equator, which is the circle formed by the intersection of the earth’s surface with a plane that is perpendicular to its axis of rotation.
-Other examples of great circles include the lines of longitude, which are circles that run from the north to south poles, and the meridians, which are circles that run from east to west.
+One example of a great circle is the equator, which is the circle formed by the intersection of the earth’s surface with a plane perpendicular to its axis of rotation.
+Other examples include the lines of longitude (or meridians), which run from the north pole to the south pole

 GEOGRAPHY data type in SQL can be an advantage when dealing with distances across a sphere because it uses a round-earth coordinate system that takes into account the curvature of the earth.
 This can be more accurate than using the